-The Legend Of Durian Fruit
+The Legend of Durian

 Many, many years ago, there was a Sultan who fell in love with one of their servant.
 And not long after that, he ended up marrying her.

 The wife gave birth to their daughter and they named their baby girl Duri.
 Duri grew up to be, well, a kindhearted young lady.
 But she hadn't inherited her mother's beauty.
 No one ever tried to court the Sultan's daughter.

 Duri lived a lonely life.
 No one befriended her because of her appearance.
 She had a luxurious life but it is indeed true that one can't have everything.
 All the ladies her age now are married and starting their own families happily.

 And then, Duri suffered depression and got badly sick.
 They have tried all sorts of medicines and healers of the land came to see her and tried their best but to no avail, Duri didn't get better.

 Duri heard a beautiful song one evening while lying in her bed.
 Whoever was singing out there has a really sweet voice, Duri got curious on whoever that was and she forced herself to get up despite her weak body.
 She wanted to know who's singing and so she followed the melodious voice.